FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiCommands.md

         // Called when the command is initially scheduled.
         @Override
         public void initialize() {
-            this.drive.resetGyro();
-            this.drive.resetEncoders();
+            m_drive.resetGyro();
+            m_drive.resetEncoders();
         }

 That's all that's needed to create this command.
 The command will just run `initialize()` and then exit since there's no `execute()` function.
-The `isFinished()` function is just set to `true`.
+The `isFinished()` function is just set to `true` by default.

+You're done with this task!

+## Add the command to the *SendableChooser*.
-This command should be executable from the dropdown menu in the Simulator and Shuffleboard.
+The *ResetOdometry* command that you just created should be executable from the dropdown menu in the Simulator or Shuffleboard.
+For this we'll use the *SendableChooser* class that simplifies the process of managing and selecting between different operational modes or routines in an FRC robot.

 Take the Instant Command that you just created and add it the end of the *SendableChooser* menu in *RobotContainer*.

-    this.chooser.addOption("Reset Odometry", new ResetOdometry(this.drivetrain));
+    m_chooser.addOption("Reset Odometry", new ResetOdometry(m_drivetrain));

 In order to make the command accessible from *RobotContainter* you'll need to import the *ResetOdometry* command.